Simjunbo2/simjunbo2/readme.md

 ## 🥕 About Me
-#### In order to escape the life of always wanting carrots, I am training myself by studying IT while whipping myself.
-I, who have been thrilled by music for 10 years of studying music, now feel thrilled by building infrastructure with devops tools.
-I am very interested in MSA architecture and I am studying using K8S CICD tool in cloud environment.
-Currently, I am polishing myself by taking full-stack development classes based on the Django framework.<br><br><br><br><br>
+#### In order to escape the life of always wanting carrots,<br> I am training myself by studying IT while whipping myself.<br> I, who have been thrilled by music for 10 years of studying music, now feel thrilled by building infrastructure with devops tools.<br> I am very interested in MSA architecture and I am studying using K8S CICD tool in cloud environment.<br> Currently, I am polishing myself by taking full-stack development classes based on the Django framework.<br><br><br><br><br>

 ![SAA-C02](/DevopsCertificate/aws-certified-solutions-architect-associate.png)